Detroit City FC acquires abandoned hospital site for future soccer stadium

 The empty and derelict hospital property, 2401 20th St., had been owned by a limited liability company linked to prominent Detroit landlord Dennis Kefallinos.

 Land records show the property sold in March for $6.5 million to another limited liability company.
 Detroit City FC's news release said the club now owns the property.
-Fuller details about the club's stadium plans will be released next week, a club spokesperson said.
-However, the new stadium would be larger than Keyworth Stadium, which seats just under 7,000.
+Fuller details about the club's stadium plans will be released next week, a club spokesperson said, although the new stadium would be larger than Keyworth Stadium, which seats just under 7,000.

 "This is a huge step for our organization to build a modern venue to serve our club and community," Sean Mann, CEO of Detroit City FC, said in the news release.